-- B. The fees of the American Arbitration Association and of the arbitrators and the expenses of any required hearings shall be shared equally by the Committee and the Association, but each party shall bear the expenses of its representatives, participants, witnesses, and for the preparation and representation of its own case. - C. The Arbitrator's award shall be in writing and shall set forth his findings of fact with reasoning and conclusions.
-He shall arrive at his decision solely upon the facts, evidence, and contentions presented by the parties through the arbitration proceeding.
-The arbitrator shall have no power to add to, subtract from, or modify any of the terms of this Agreement, and in reaching his decision shall interpret the Agreement in accordance with the principle that there are no restrictions intended on the rights or authority of the Committee other than those expressly set forth herein.
-Subject to the foregoing, the decision of the arbitrator shall be submitted to the School Committee and the Association and shall be final and binding upon the Committee, the Association, and the teacher or group of teachers who initiated the grievance. - D. The parties may, by mutual agreement, submit more than one pending grievance to the same arbitrator at the same time.
+B. The fees of the American Arbitration Association and of the arbitrators and the expenses of any required hearings shall be shared equally by the Committee and the Association, but each party shall bear the expenses of its representatives, participants, witnesses, and for the preparation and representation of its own case.

+C. The Arbitrator's award shall be in writing and shall set forth the Arbitrator's findings of fact with reasoning and conclusions.
+The Arbitrator shall arrive at the Arbitrator's decision solely upon the facts, evidence, and contentions presented by the parties through the arbitration proceeding.
+The arbitrator shall have no power to add to, subtract from, or modify any of the terms of this Agreement, and in reaching the Arbitrator's decision shall interpret the Agreement in accordance with the principle that there are no restrictions intended on the rights or authority of the Committee other than those expressly set forth herein.
+Subject to the foregoing, the decision of the arbitrator shall be final and binding upon the Committee, the Association, and the educator or group of educators who initiated the grievance.

+D. The parties may, by mutual agreement, submit more than one pending grievance to the same arbitrator at the same time.